kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Event Bindings

-Your plugin can register to any event triggered by the player.
+Your plugin can register to any event triggered by the Player.
 You register to events using the bind method.

 Syntax:  `this.bind(eventName, callback, once);`
 Where eventName is the name of the event to register to, callback is the callback function to execute and once, when set to true, binds to this event only once.